dellytools/delly/README.md

 * At least one tumor sample and a matched control sample are required.
 All tumor/control pairs are run separately for SV discovery:

-`delly -t DEL -x hg19.excl -o t1.bcf -g hg19.fa tumor1.bam control1.bam`
+`delly call -t DEL -x hg19.excl -o t1.bcf -g hg19.fa tumor1.bam control1.bam`

 * Somatic pre-filtering of every tumor/control pair using a tab-delimited sample description file where the first column is the sample id (as in the VCF/BCF file) and the second column is either tumor or control.

-`filter -t DEL -f somatic -o t1.pre.bcf -s samples.tsv -g hg19.fa t1.bcf`
+`delly filter -t DEL -f somatic -o t1.pre.bcf -s samples.tsv -g hg19.fa t1.bcf`

 * Re-genotype somatic sites across a larger panel of control samples to efficiently filter false postives and germline SVs.
 For performance reasons, this can be run in parallel for each sample (see germline SV calling) and/or directly on a combined pre-filtered somatic site list from multiple tumor/control pairs.

-`delly -t DEL -g hg19.fa -v t1.pre.bcf -o geno.bcf -x hg19.excl tumor1.bam control1.bam ... controlN.bam`
+`delly call -t DEL -g hg19.fa -v t1.pre.bcf -o geno.bcf -x hg19.excl tumor1.bam control1.bam ... controlN.bam`

 * Post-filter for somatic SVs using all control samples.

-`filter -t DEL -f somatic -o t1.somatic.bcf -s samples.tsv -g hg19.fa geno.bcf`
+`delly filter -t DEL -f somatic -o t1.somatic.bcf -s samples.tsv -g hg19.fa geno.bcf`